(all amounts expressed in US dollars)

 - Initial construction completed mid-January 2022.

-- Blasting of undercuts commenced early March 2022 with expected completion before the end of June 2022.
+- Blasting of undercuts commenced early March 2022 and were halted in June 2022.

 - In January 2022, the Company temporarily suspended its exploration program but remains part of the longer-term plan for MTV.